 Two-player game 3: Three rounds with two matches each, weight 0.5 per match

-Two-player game 4: Three rounds with one match each, weight 1 per match
+Two-player game 4: Three rounds with two matches each, weight 0.5 per match

-Four-player game 2: Four matches, weight 0.5 per match
+Four-player game: Four matches, weight 0.5 per match

-Two-player game 5: Three rounds with one match each, weight 1 per match
+Two-player game 5: Three rounds with two matches each, weight 0.5 per match

-Note that the total weights for two-player games are 3 each, and for non-two-player games are 2 each.
-The highest possible weighted total score would be 2500.
+The total weights for two-player zero-sum games are 3 each, and for the remaining games are 2 each, plus an automatic 200 points from the third game.
+The highest possible weighted total score would be 2700.

 The semifinals are a "best-of-five" and the finals are a "best-of-seven", but there is some ambiguity about what that means when players can draw matches.
 In this case, the winner of the semifinals is the first player to accumulate at least 251 points in their matches and have more points than the opponent.
-The finals work similarly, but with 351 points.
+The finals work similarly, but with a goal line of 351 points.

 There will be specific games lined up for the players to play; in the event that they finish the first five (or seven) matches tied, additional matches will be scheduled until one player outperforms the other.
 (All games will be fixed-sum.)

-The winner gets bragging rights; if they RSVPed, they may also receive a small prize (TBD).
+The winner gets bragging rights and Internet immortality; if they RSVPed, they may also receive a small prize.